Cannabis on American Indian reservations: Suquamish Tribe and Squaxin Island Tribe

 The Squaxin Island Tribe opened the United States' first tribal-controlled cannabis store, "Elevation", in November 2015.
 The Suquamish Tribe in Western Washington began selling cannabis in December 2015, collecting the same 37% tax as the surrounding state.
 Both tribes legalized marijuana internally, and signed 10-year compacts with the Washington State Liquor and Cannabis Board.

 The Squaxin Island Tribe's Island Enterprises began growing cannabis in 2017, in the Skokomish River Valley on what they called the state's first licensed outdoor farm.

 2015 Modoc County raids

 In July 2015, a joint operation by the Drug Enforcement Administration and the Bureau of Indian Affairs shut down grow operations on two reservations in Modoc County in Northern California.
 Plants and prepared cannabis were seized, but no arrests were made; news reporting indicated that the informant whose complaint sparked the raid was involved in a political power struggle with one of the growers, who is also her brother.

 Puyallup

 Commencement Bay Cannabis, operated by the Puyallup Tribe, opened on tribal property in Fife, Washington in 2017.
 The city does not allow cannabis sales, but the tribe operates outside the city's jurisdiction.

 S’Klallam

-In December, 2018, the Port Gamble Band of S’Klallam Indians entered a compact with the State of Washington to sell cannabis on its land.
+In December 2017, the Port Gamble Band of S’Klallam Indians entered a compact with the State of Washington to sell cannabis on its land.
+High Point Cannabis was opened by the tribe's investment enterprise, Noo-Kayet Investments, the same year, which operated out of a trailer until building its first retail storefront in 2023.

+The Jamestown S'Kallam Tribe opened the Cedar Greens Cannabis shop in October 2019.